-National Food Day is observed annually on October 24.
-One of the targets that Food Day aims to help people is to “Eat Real,” which is defined by them as “cutting back on sugar drinks, overly salted packaged foods and fatty, factory-farmed meats in favor of vegetables, fruits, whole grains and sustainably raised protein.”
-National Food Day involves some of the country’s most prominent food activists, united by a vision of food that can be healthy, affordable and produced.
-At the same time, the goal is to produce food with care for the environment, farm animals and the people who grow, harvest and serve it.
+One of the themes of the day aims to help people to “Eat Real.”
+This theme is defined by “cutting back on sugar drinks, overly salted packaged foods and fatty, factory-farmed meats in favor of vegetables, fruits, whole grains and sustainably raised protein.”
+The observance involves some of the country’s most prominent food activists.
+Their vision includes food that can be healthy, affordable and produced.
+At the same time, the goal is to produce food with care for the environment, farm animals and the people who grow, harvest and serve it in mind.

 The movement seeks a balance between nutrition, affordability and the environment.
 They strive to meet these goals by consistently addressing policy.
 In 2012, there were 3,200 events taking place from community festivals to a national conference in Washington, D.C. to thousands of school activities.

 Attend an event near you.
 Learn about healthful eating and sustainable farming.
 Other ways to celebrate include:

 - Reading some food labels.
 Learn where the food you eat every day comes from, what’s in it, and more.